 These four firms have set aggressive, measurable diversity goals.
 They are now experimenting with research-based and data-driven ways to achieve them and will publicly report their progress.

 The general counsel are working together with the MTN firms to achieve their goals and also pilot some of the innovative initiatives with their legal departments and current outside counsel.

 How It Works

-In collaboration with Diversity Lab, the four founding law firms are: (1) investing more than $5M over five years; (2) setting aggressive, public firm-specific diversity goals; (3) experimenting with innovative, research-based methods to achieve them; (4) measuring the outcomes; and (5) sharing the results — including the successes and failures — with each other and the community.
+Diversity Lab and four law firms are: (1) setting aggressive, public firm-specific diversity goals; (2) experimenting with innovative, research-based methods to achieve them; (3) measuring the outcomes; and (4) sharing the results — including the successes and failures — with each other and the community.

 - explore and experiment with new approaches to hiring, work/life integration, work allocation, sponsorship, promotions, feedback, performance reviews, and compensation systems;

 - implement the winning Diversity in Law Hackathon ideas;

 - test evidence-based research such as the bias interrupters from the ABA and Minority Corporate Counsel Association study as well as other inclusion research from top academic institutions; and

 Founding Law Firms & Measurable Goals